 f.
 Marketing and information gathered through our website

 Certain sections of our website, including our blogs, invite you to request publications, newsletters and alerts, subscribe to receive invitations to events, seminars and webinars, take part in client surveys and to receive KWM announcements.
-If you do so, we will collect some or all of the following information; your name, business email address, job title, organisation name and company address.
-Our systems will recognise you as a user who has opted-in and based on the content you view/request, we will strive to provide material that is relevant to you and your interests.
+If you do so, we will collect some or all of the following information: your name, business email address, job title, organisation name and company address.
+Our systems will recognise you as a user and based on the content you view/request, we will strive to provide material that is relevant to you and your interests.
 We may also collect this information about you where you have physically attended an event, meeting or seminar hosted by KWM, so that we can invite you again in the future.

 KWM will collect and use your personal data when you apply for a job with us.
 We may receive information about you through a recruitment agency or directly from you where you complete an online job application form via the careers section of the KWM website.
 The personal data will include information relating to your education, employment history and other background information such as your right to work in the country where you are applying to work etc. For further information about how KWM collects and uses your personal data in the recruitment context, please see our privacy notice for prospective employees.

 h.
 Indirect collection of personal data

 Sometimes we may have access to and use personal data of individuals with whom we do not have any direct contact.
 For example, if we are providing advice to a client relating to the acquisition of another company, we may use personal data relating to the seller’s employees.
 In circumstances such as these, it may not be appropriate for us to provide the individuals concerned with a privacy notice that sets out how we use their personal data as doing so may breach client confidentiality.
 Nevertheless, KWM handles such personal data in accordance with applicable data protection laws.